ksu-cs-textbooks/cis580/content/particle-engines/05-implementing-delegates.md

 Try running the game now.
 See how different our particle system behaves based on a few changes?
 By moving the spawning and updating functionality to delegates, we can quickly modify each particle system we create to meet our needs.

-Next, let's look at how we can define a few commonly-used particle system effects quickly.
+Next, let's look at how we can define a few commonly-used particle system effects quickly.ls -l